 Your personal data may be shared with third party organisations that we are collaborating with on a particular research project or activity.
 We will make it clear to you in the participant information sheet if we are collaborating with any organisations who may also receive or have access to your personal data.
 We will also make it clear if a research project or activity is being funded by any third parties, who may also have access to personal data as a result.

 When we use third party service providers, we only disclose to them any personal information that is necessary for them to provide their service.
-This includes the third party provider we use to send you surveys.
+This includes the third-party provider we use to send you surveys.
+All of our third-party service providers are required to take appropriate security measures to protect your personal information.
+We only permit third-party service providers to process your personal data for specified purposes and in accordance with our instructions.

 Occasionally we may need to send your personal data outside of the UK.
 Where this is the case, we will ensure that adequate levels of protection are in place to support the security of the transfer.
 Adequacy regulations in the UK currently apply to countries in the European Economic Area and countries covered by existing European Union adequacy decisions.
 Where these regulations do not apply, additional safeguards will be put in place for any necessary restricted transfer of your personal data.